 If the custodial parent releases the exemptions, the noncustodial parent would also claim the Child Tax Credit for children who are under 17.
 The custodial parent, if eligible, would claim the Earned Income Tax Credit, the Child Care Credit and file as head of household.

 What are the tax implications of child support?

 Child support isn’t tax-deductible for the payer, and child support isn’t considered income for the recipient and therefore should not be reported on income tax returns.

 Is there any protection if you suspect your spouse incorrectly reported their income?

 Divorce, separation and remarriage can often prompt people to review their tax history and sometimes seek relief.
 These are the types of protection the IRS provides for eligible spouses:

-- If one spouse owes back taxes or has other past-due obligations (e.g., child support) for which the IRS can hold back some or all of a joint tax refund, the other spouse can request injured spouse relief
+- If one spouse owes back taxes or has other past-due financial obligations (e.g., child support) for which the IRS can hold back some or all of a joint tax refund, the other spouse can request injured spouse relief.

 - Married taxpayers who suspect a past joint tax return may have understated income and tax without their knowledge may seek relief from joint tax liability by requesting innocent spouse relief.
 This relief is available in these three categories, each with its own set of qualifications: